andrewnk/dockerized-book-reminder/version-2/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
 ```

-Changes can then be made directly in the src/ dir and will be reflected within the docker container.
+Changes can then be made directly in the ```src``` dir and will be reflected within the docker container.

 To backup a database file you can run the following command (example is for the production db, i.e. production.sqlite3):